openthread/openthread/examples/platforms/da15000/README.md

 [da15000]: https://support.dialog-semiconductor.com/connectivity/product/openthread-sandbox

 **NOTE:** Each Thread node requires a unique EUI-64.
-Please make sure all Thread nodes in your network have a unique EUI-64 by setting NODE_ID in radio.c to a unique value.
+Please make sure all Thread nodes in your network have a unique EUI-64 by setting HARDCODED_NODE_ID in radio.c to a unique value.

+**NOTE:** Current version works only with DA15000 rev. BA

 ## Build Examples (How to build and flash):
 ```bash